 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

-Follow APA style.
+Follow the most recent edition of APA formatting.
 Responsibility for the accuracy of bibliographic citations lies entirely with the authors.
+Download checklist here.

 Citation in text